shawn-nyk/tp/docs/team/keanecjy.md

 It lets users manage their own customisable collection of companies, internships, internship applications and their own user profile, so that they can keep track of internships that they are interested in.

 It has a GUI created with JavaFX.
 It is written in Java, and has about 35k LoC.
-Our team of 5 took roughly 6 weeks to morph the existing AB3 implementation into our own, adding a total of more than 30,000 lines of code to the application.

 **Summary of contributions**